ncatlab/nlab-content/pages/6/7/4/3/3476/content.md

 In [[type theory]], W-types are introduced by giving explicit constructors and destructors, a.k.a. introduction and elimination rules.
 If the type theory is *extensional*, i.e. [[identity type|identities]] have unique proofs and (dependent) function types are extensional ($f=g$ if and only if $f(x)=g(x)$ for all $x$), then this is more or less equivalent to the categorical version given above.
 The type theories that are the [[internal logic]] of familiar kinds of categories are all extensional in this sense.

 The main distinction from the naive categorical theory above is that the map $f$ must be assumed to be a [[display map]], i.e. to exhibit $A$ as a [[dependent type]] over $B$, in order that the dependent product $\Pi_f$ be defined.
 In the case of dependent polynomial functors, $q$ must also be a display map in order to define $\Sigma_q$.
 (Actually, using adjointness, one can still define the W-type even if $q$ is not a display map, but its properties are not as good.
-This extra generality is important, however; for example, [[identity type]]s arise as this more general kind of W-type.)
+This extra generality is important, however.
+For example, [[identity type]]s arise as this more general kind of W-type; see [this blog post](http://homotopytypetheory.org/2011/04/18/whats-special-about-identity-types/).)

 +--{: .query}
 [[Mike Shulman]]: Is the term "W-type" still used in this generality?
 Or are they just called "inductive types"?
 =--

-However, in the absence of extensionality (i.e. in *intensional* type theory), W-types cannot be proven to be initial algebras for the corresponding polynomial endofunctor.
-In particular, the constructors cannot be proven to be injective.
-This applies already for the natural numbers: in ordinary Martin-Lof type theory the successor function on natural numbers cannot be proven to be injective.
+Note also that in [[intensional type theory]], a W-type is only an initial algebra with respect to propositional equality, not definitional equality.
+In particular, the constructors are injective only propositionally, not definitionally.
+This applies already for the natural numbers.

 ## Related concepts